 As mentioned above, etak salai is a small local industry in Kelantan that is free from the dominance of big capital.
 Households that engage in the business are not only bearers of a local heritage but also small entrepreneurs.
-In this section, we scrutinise this twofold role of the etak vendors.
-We start by investigating the process of knowledge transmission within households, and then examine the profitability of their businesses, which the sustainability of the industry clearly depends on.
+In this section, the authors scrutinise this twofold role of the etak vendors.
+First, the process of knowledge transmission within households is investigated followed by the examination of the profitability of their businesses, which the sustainability of the industry clearly depends on.